vic-ma/howtodismantle.github.io/_posts/2024-04-08-Integrating-Node-RED-and-Peakboard-Part-II-Sending-Alerts-to-an-Peakboard-application.md

 ## Action!

-Here's how the flow looks like when executed.
+Here's what the flow looks like when executed.
 We check the log messages on the right side.
-It shows the JSon and more important it shows what is returned from the call to the box.
-The term "Alert processed" is created by the Peakboard shared function.
+It shows the JSON, and more importantly, it shows what is returned from the call to the box.
+The string "Alert processed" is created by the Peakboard shared function.

 ![image](/assets/2024-04-08/070.png)

 Here's the result in the Peakboard app.
-The alert is shown and the background is set to red because of the A priority.
+The alert is shown, and the background is set to red because of the `A` priority.

 ![image](/assets/2024-04-08/050.png)